What Is The Insulin Index? [A Tool For Permanent Weight Loss]

 Who isn’t looking to drop a few pounds?
 We all want to be leaner and look better in our clothes.
 There’s good news – the insulin index is a great tool to help you achieve your ideal weight.
 Learn how it differs from the glycemic index, and how to use it to your advantage.

+Wikipedia states: The Insulin Index of food represents how much it elevates the concentration of insulin in the blood during the two-hour period after the food is ingested.
 The insulin index or food insulin index (FII) – can help with weight loss because knowing the potential impact of any given food on insulin levels will allow you to choose foods that do not spike insulin.
 These spikes lead to weight gain and metabolic chaos.

 How The Insulin Index Differs From The Glycemic Index

 The glycemic index is associated with blood-sugar levels, and the impact food as on blood-sugar rise.
 For instance, ice cream and candy are high on the glycemic index due to the rise in blood sugar they cause, whereas, low-starch vegetables would be low on the glycemic index because they cause a negligible rise in blood sugar.

 The FII may be more effective as a weight-loss tool than the glycemic index (GI) because it measures insulin release, which is the fundamental problem in obesity, insulin resistance, and diabetes -with all the complications associated with these two conditions.For instance, a meal that is low glycemic may still require a lot of insulin, but may not cause a significant rise in blood glucose because it digests more slowly, in part due to the fiber content.
 An example of this would be low fat-dairy products.